jdmartin/gutenberg-text-splitter/README.md

 This is not a perfect system, and improvements are being devised.
 One obvious complication is the presence of siblings with the same name... name + attribute detection is planned to fix this.
   - (2022-05-12: Some improvements implemented.
 Negative matching is an option for texts where this fails.)

+### A note on saving files:

+In general, browsers have a "save webpage as" feature.
+This feature often causes character encoding issues for this program.
+I would recommend right-clicking, viewing page source, and copy-pasting the entire contents into input/somefile.html.

 ### An Example of _Bad_ HTML:

 Take [this book](https://www.gutenberg.org/files/68033/68033-h/68033-h.htm) (please).
 This book uses `<div class="chapter">`, but then only encloses titles in these sections.
 Books like this require a bit more planning in order to get both title and chapter content.
+So far, this has been a rare case, but things like this may happen.

-### Caveats
+### Caveats:

 The program was designed with a dark background in mind (specifically, #282935), but a light mode version is in the works...